 These are some the things water does for you:

 Cushions bones and joints

-Absorbs shocks to joints
+Absorbs shocks to joints and organs

 Regulates body temperature